MrZBou/Elisa-Public/README.md

 - e!skipto [number] - Skip songs before to the selected

-- e!remove [number] - Remove picked song from the queue
+- e!remove [number / number1 number2 ...] - Remove picked song / songs from the queue

 - e!last - Add last played song to the queue